2011 Springfield tornado: Monson

 The storm then moved through the center of Monson, crossing over Main Street (Route 32) and damaging nearly every structure in the area.
 Many homes were badly damaged, some of which were completely flattened.
 A total of 77 buildings were destroyed, some completely.
 Some unanchored homes in town slid from their foundations and collapsed.
-The roof of the old Monson High School, which is now the town's police building, was completely destroyed.
+The roof of the old Monson High School, which was then the town's police building, was completely destroyed, leading to the building's eventual demolition.
 In Natick, roughly 60 mi from Monson, a picture from the town was found.
 A house on Stewart Avenue was flipped upside-down by the tornado, landing on its roof.
 A woman who was sheltering in a bathroom inside the house was injured when the tornado pulled her out of the window.
 The tornado damaged the First Church of Monson, knocking over its distinctive steeple.
 Another church, the Unitarian Universalist Parish of Monson, similarly lost its steeple in the tornado.
 A 75-year-old woman from Monson, Joan Bacon, was indirectly killed by the tornado; she died in the hospital the next morning after the tornado severely damaged her home while she was sheltering in the basement.